AI Policy

 3. Data Handling Principles

-- No training on your data: Anthropic is contractually prohibited from using your queries or content to train AI models under AWS Bedrock terms.
+- No training on your data: AWS is contractually prohibited from using your queries or content to train any foundation model.

 4. Accuracy and Limitations